-The Scrum.org Professional Scrum Product Owner I (PSPO I) assessment is a 60 minute time boxed assessment where you’ll answer 80 questions (in English) of multiple choice type, very similar in style to the Scrum Open assessment.
+The Scrum.org Professional Scrum Product Owner I (PSPO I) assessment is a 60 minute timeboxed assessment where you’ll answer 80 questions in English of multiple choice type.

 You get one attempt and you decide when and where to take it.
-There’s no expiration date.
-You are not required to attend an assessment centre and can take it from the comfort of your own home.
+There is no expiration date.
+You are not required to attend an assessment centre and can take it from your own home or workplace.

 Further details on what to expect from the assessment can be found on the Scrum.org PSPO I assessment page.